Caring.com

 TopicRule

 Assisted Living Admission Requirements Assisted living facilities may admit and retain residents who require assistance with three or fewer activities of daily living.
-Individuals who need total assistance with four or more ADLs for more than 21 consecutive days; who have an unmanaged mental illness; who display aggression towards others; who are in the acute stage of substance abuse disorder; or who have ongoing, unmanaged incontinence can't be admitted or retained by an ALF.
+Individuals who need total assistance with four or more ADLs for more than 21 consecutive days, or who have an unmanaged mental illness or substance use issue, or who display aggression towards others can't be admitted or retained by an ALF.
+Nor can those with ongoing, unmanaged incontinence.

-Assisted Living Scope of Care Assisted living facilities provide accommodations and at least one hot meal daily; personal care services; organized social and recreational programming; and medication management to three or more residents.
-ALFs must also ensure that residents have access to an emergency response system that's monitored on a 24/7 basis.
+Assisted Living Scope of Care Assisted living facilities provide accommodations and at least one hot meal daily, that meets the National Academy of Science's Food and Nutrition Board guidelines.
+ALFs must provide personal care services, organized social and recreational programming, and medication management to three or more residents.
+Residents need access to an emergency response system that's monitored on a 24/7 basis.

 Assisted Living Medicaid Policy Assisted living services at participating facilities are covered under the Elderly Waiver, a Medicaid Home and Community-Based Services Waiver program administered by Iowa's Department of Health and Social Services.